isomerpages/gb-assist/_gov-assist/types-of-assistance/grants.md

 Startup SG Tech supports Proof-of-Concept (POC) and Proof-of-Value (POV) for commercialisation of innovative technologies.

 <a href="https://www.startupsg.net/programmes/4897/startup-sg-tech" target="_blank" style="color:#037e8a">Find out more</a>

-#### Talent Assistance

-Funding support is provided to eligible companies and individuals to encourage them to acquire deeper skills and competencies through a list of pre-approved media courses.

-<a href="https://www.imda.gov.sg/programme-listing/Media-Manpower-Plan/Talent-Assistance-T-Assist" target="_blank" style="color:#037e8a">Find out more</a>

 #### Technology for Enterprise Capability Upgrading (T-Up)